momorientes/storymcstorface/README.md

 All Removals and Insertions are Logged, view the Stora

-### Passowrd Change

-I didn't yet find a nice place to put the password change button.
-For now it is hidden at `/password/`.

 ## Development

 To run locally with a `sqlite3` database and without docker: